In a Nutshell:

 • Sleeping

-The headline here is the Thai massage which incorporates a body stretch.
-Depending on who you ask, Thai stretching or Kahuna’s patented body stretch is either the #1 or #2 stretch in the industry.
+The headline here is the Thai massage, which incorporates a body stretch.
+Depending on who you ask, Thai stretching or Kahuna’s patented body stretch is the industry’s #1 or #2 stretch.

-We personally like Kahuna’s better, but this chair offers a phenomenal stretch, made even better by the aforementioned J-track.
-This is a powerful therapeutic feature, and if your favorite part of a trip to the chiropractor is the adjustment, you’re going to love this.
+We like Kahuna’s better, but this chair offers a phenomenal stretch, made even better by the aforementioned J-track.
+This is a powerful therapeutic feature, and if your favorite part of a trip to the chiropractor is the adjustment, you’ll love it.
 Fair warning, though; it might be too intense for some!

 In addition to that, you’ll find five different roller speeds and five different intensity levels.
-Note that the intensity levels are only available in 4D mode, which means that they don’t work with the pre-programmed routines, but rather only on manual massages you create for yourself.
+Note that the intensity levels are only available in 4D mode, meaning they don’t work with the pre-programmed routines but only on manual massages you create for yourself.
 It’s a minor point but worth mentioning.

-Finally, note that both spot and partial massage modes are available, so you can use this chair to really zero in on the parts of your back that hurt the most.
+Finally, note that spot and partial massage modes are available, so you can use this chair to target the parts of your back that hurt the most.

 Osaki 4D Pro Soho's wired remote with a small LCD screen and buttons

-All of that sounds great, but here’s the bad news—the design of the remote is awful, and it makes accessing these features kind of a nightmare.
+All of that sounds great, but here’s the bad news—the remote’s design is awful, and accessing these features is a nightmare.

-For instance, on most chairs, if you want to access the Shiatsu technique, you find a button on the remote labeled “Shiatsu,” and you press it, right?
+For instance, if you want to access the Shiatsu technique on most chairs, you find a button on the remote labeled “Shiatsu,” and you press it.
 Because that would make sense.

 It didn’t have to be this way.
 The remote has an LCD.
-It would have been easy to design a menu with the various options available if there wasn’t room on the remote.
-This is just a sloppy design, making the chair frustrating and annoying to use.
+If there wasn’t room on the remote for a menu with the various options available, it would have been easy to design one.
+This is just a sloppy design, making the chair frustrating and annoying.

 Two-Stage Zero-G Seating!